Category Archives: German Royals

 • Philip (1970) – married Laetitia Bechtoff, has issue

 Moritz succeeded his father as Head of the House of Hesse and pretender to the former grand ducal throne of Hesse and by Rhine in 1980.
-Having also inherited the holdings of the former house of Hesse and by Rhine some years earlier, Moritz contributed many of these assets, as well as much of his vast personal art collection, to the Hesse Family Foundation which oversees and manages the family’s estates and collections.
+Having also inherited the holdings of the former House of Hesse and by Rhine some years earlier, Moritz contributed many of these assets and much of his vast personal art collection to the Hesse Family Foundation which oversees and manages the family’s estates and collections.
 These include the Schlosshotel Kronberg, which was originally built as Schloss Friedrichshof by his great-grandmother, Empress Friedrich (nee Princess Victoria of the United Kingdom); the Prinz von Hessen winery; Gut Panker; and Schloss Wolfsgarten (which Moritz inherited from Ludwig of Hesse and by Rhine).

 Moritz, Landgrave of Hesse died in Frankfurt on May 23, 2013.
 Following his funeral at St. John’s Church in Kronberg, he was buried in the family cemetery on the grounds of the former Schloss Friedrichshof.